 Well-being workshop

-You are cordially invited to the very first in a series of experiential workshops where we will explore all the various facets of what wellbeing is, to look at how important it is to our mental and physical health and gain some ideas into how we can start to look after ourselves and each other much better.
+Union Syndicale invites you to a series of interactive online lunchtime well-being workshops with a real-life focus on finding passion, motivation & purpose in your life.
+We will explore all the various facets of what wellbeing is, to look at how important it is to our mental and physical health and gain some ideas into how we can start to look after ourselves and each other much better.

 In this first session of 90 minutes we will cover what the dictionary definition of wellbeing is and also what it means to you.
 We will then take a look at some quick wins, things we can do right now to check how we are, see where things need to be improved and make a plan to change what we are doing in order to look after ourselves.